AmirEfi/SingleCycle-Processor-of-RISC-V-in-SystemVerilog/README.md

 This is one of my HWs in Computer Architecture course in Spring 2022.

 In this project, I had changed the processor to handle the new instructions.

+The riscvtst.txt has some examples of instructions to check processor works.